TLCFEM/suanPan-manual/docs/Basic/Cluster.md

 sudo apt install intel-oneapi-mkl-devel
 ```

-It is likely that Intel's MPI library is also requied, otherwise a working implementation shall be pre-installed.
+It is likely that Intel's MPI library is also required, otherwise a working implementation shall be pre-installed.
 Note, the MPI bundled by your distro may not work.

 ```bash